 Matcha Health Benefits and Matcha Nutritional Information

 In traditional green tea, the tea leaves are steeped in hot water before being discarded.
-With matcha, the tea is ground into powder and mixed with hot water.
+With matcha, the tea is ground into a powder and mixed with hot water.
 As a result, the leaves are consumed.
-Traditionally, a teaspoon of matcha powder is mixed with one third of a cup hot water (heated to less than a boil).
+Traditionally, a teaspoon of matcha powder is mixed with one-third of a hot water cup (heated to less than a boil).

 Nutritional breakdown of matcha

 Possible benefits of consuming matcha

 Beta waves create an excited, more agitated brain state.
 L-Theanine creates alpha waves, which counteract beta waves.
 Alpha waves lead to a state of relaxed alertness.